-Africa is the second largest continent by geographic area and the second most populous continent in the world, with an area of approximately 30 million km2 and a population of 1.2 billion people.
-The continent is widely considered to have a total of 54 countries, nine territories and two independent states with limited or no recognition.
-However, given Africa's complex political situation and the legacy of its colonial history, the exact makeup of the continent and number of officially recognized countries is still a contentious issue.
+Africa is the second-largest continent by geographic area and the second-most populous continent globally, with an area of approximately 30 million km2 and a population of 1.2 billion people.
+The continent has 54 countries, nine territories, and two independent states with limited or no recognition.
+However, given Africa's complicated political situation and the legacy of its colonial history, the exact makeup of the continent and the number of officially recognized countries is still a contentious issue.

 Africa's population is the youngest of all the continents, with a median age of 19.7 (in comparison to the global median age of 30.4).
 Niger has the lowest median age globally of 15.3 years.
 In terms of GDP, Nigeria is also the wealthiest African country with a GDP of US$404.65 billion.